10 most expensive jewelry in the world

 Top 10 most expensive jewelry in the world:

-This gorgeous Chopard watch costs $25 million and is probably the most expensive watch in the world.
-It is even adorned with 874 diamonds and weighs 201 carats.
-The watch features three large heart cut diamonds in pink, blue and white.
+This stunning Chopard watch costs $25 million and is probably the most expensive watch in the world.
+It even features 874 diamonds and weighs 201 carats.
+The watch features three largest heart-cut diamonds in pink, blue and white.

-Chopard implements style the way Elvis knew about rhinestones.
-We can't imagine what a brilliant horror dream led them to make this independently brilliant watch.
+Chopard embraces style the same way Elvis knew about rhinestones.
+We can't imagine what brilliant terrible dream drove them to make this independently brilliant watch.
 However, it is like watching the sun.
-The second most expensive women's wristwatch ever made is stunningly set with gemstones in normal hues that are second to none.
-Obviously, for $25 million, we didn't expect anything less.
-However, all that mind-boggling noise comes with a ton of weight.
-Wearing this watch requires the same amount of wrist strength as a heavy ledger.
+The second most expensive women's wristwatch ever created is stunningly covered with gemstones in normal hues that are second to none.
+Obviously, for $25 million, we wouldn't expect anything less.
+However, with all that mind-boggling noise comes a ton of weight.
+Wearing this watch requires as much wrist strength as a heavy ledger.

 This necklace, made by Cartier in 1933, is worth $27.4 million.
-And also consists of emerald green jade and 18 carat gold, ruby and diamond clasp.
+It also features emerald green jade and an 18k gold, ruby and diamond clasp.
 The necklace was sold at auction in 2014 for $27.4 million.
-It originally belonged Barbara Huttonheir to the Woolworth fortune.
+It originally belonged to Barbara Huttonheir to the Woolworth fortune.

-When dad would say you're one of the most extravagant men in America (like grandpa, but who's checking) and you're getting married, what kind of wedding gift would you be wise to expect?
-It is clear that an ornament capable of making even the most prepared of the jewels of power stop and rest is all together.
-So it was with Barbara Hutton, the only offspring of Edna and Franklin Lowes Hutton (and granddaughter of Frank W. Woolworth).
-When Barbara married the monarch in 1933, her father gave her an exceptional Cartier jadeite accessory, later called the Hutton-Mdivani Jadeite Necklace.
+When Dad says you're one of the most extravagant men in America (and so does Grandpa, but who's checking) and you get married, what wedding gift would it be reasonable for you to expect?
+It's clear that a piece of jewelry that can make even the most jewel-prepared authorities stop and take a break is all in one piece.
+Such was the case with Barbara Hutton, the only offspring of Edna and Franklin Laws Hutton (and granddaughter of Frank W. Woolworth).
+When Barbara married the monarch in 1933, her father gave her an exceptional jadeite accessory from Cartier, later called the Hutton-Mdivani Jadeite Necklace.

 This $28 million piece is made from a very rare Fancy Vivid pink diamond.
 The gemstone is named after Lucky Josephine, the 7-year-old daughter of a Hong Kong millionaire who bought the stone in 2015.

-Owned for 15 years by an American family, the Pink Pearl is the largest cast stone in the category of world-class extravagant bright stones ever to be sold.
-Christie's locked in an estimated deal value of $23 million to $28 million.
+Owned by an American family for 15 years, the Pink Pearl is the largest cast stone in the world-class extravagant bright stone category to ever go on sale.
+Christie's recorded an estimated transaction value of $23-28 million.

-A bidder from Hong Kong bought back the unusual 16.08 carat gemstone and named it "The Best".
+A Hong Kong bidder bought the unusual 16.08-carat gemstone and named it "Best."
 Sweet Josephine“.

 This diamond and emerald necklace, designed by Fawaz Gruosi, founder of De Grisogono, is worth $33 million.
-The central diamond that makes up this piece of jewelry weighs 163.41 carats.
+The central diamond that makes up this piece weighs 163.41 carats.

-The largest of its kind on the planet, after open viewings in Hong Kong, London, Dubai and New York, the remarkable gem was sold at the Four Seasons Hotel in Geneva as part of the Christie's Magnificent Jewels offer on November 14, 2017.
+The largest of its kind on the planet, following public viewings in Hong Kong, London, Dubai and New York, the remarkable gem was sold at the Four Seasons Hotel in Geneva as part of Christie's Magnificent Jewels offering on November 14, 2017.

-The penultimate piece that ended up in the junkyard, the Creation I sold for $33.7 million, setting the precedent for any flawless D-shade jewel sold at a discount.
+The penultimate piece to hit the scrapheap, Creation I sold for $33.7 million, setting a precedent for any flawless D-shade jewel sold at a discount.

 6. Pink graff

-In 2010, this 24.78-carat deep pink Fancy diamond was purchased by a jeweler Lawrence Graff in the amount of about 38 million euros.
-Graff modified the diamond by cutting it in the form of a shield, setting it on a ring with two other diamonds on the sides, thus giving it his name.
+In 2010, this 24.78 carat deep pink “Fancy” diamond was purchased by a jeweler Lawrence Graff amounting to approximately 38 million euros.
+Graff modified the diamond by cutting it into a shield shape, setting it on a ring flanked by two other diamonds, thus giving it his name.

-Pink jewels are the ultimate expression of feelings and Love.
-He vigorously searches for the very best stones, showing the most distinctive and dynamic tone, differing in the blink of an eye, and making gemstones that show off their amazing tones.
+Pink jewelry is the ultimate expression of feelings and Love.
+He vigorously seeks out the very best stones that exhibit the most distinctive and dynamic tone, exhibit instantaneous reveals, and produce gemstones that display their astonishing tones.

 5. Incomparable diamond necklace

-This is the most expensive necklace in the world. worth $55 million.
-Created by jeweler Mouawad, it contains the largest flawless diamond (weighing 407.48 carats) discovered in the Democratic Republic of the Congo in the 1980s.
-The jewelry also consists of a rose gold chain set with 90 other smaller diamonds.
+This is the most expensive necklace in the world. worth 55 million dollars.
+Created by jeweler Mouawad, it contains the largest flawless diamond (weighing 407.48 carats) discovered in the Democratic Republic of Congo in the 1980s.
+The piece also consists of a rose gold chain set with another 90 smaller diamonds.

-In 1980, the Incomparable Jewel was found in a pile of rubble by a young teenager in the Democratic Republic of the Congo.
-Crushed stone was not evaluated for the presence of precious stones, as it was considered too strong.
-The gem weighed a nasty 890 carats before it was revealed to the public in its purest form in 1984.
-It was then displayed at the Smithsonian Institution's National Museum of Natural History and has since appeared in many different historical centers.
+In 1980, the Peerless Jewel was found in a pile of rubble by a young teenager in the Democratic Republic of Congo.
+The crushed stone was not assessed for gemstones because it was considered too durable.
+The gem weighed a nasty 890 carats before it was revealed to the public in its pure form in 1984.
+It was then shown at the Smithsonian Institution's National Museum of Natural History and has since appeared in many different history centers.

 4. Blue Oppenheimer

-This diamond ring was sold at Christie's in 2016. for a whopping $57.5 million.
-Weighing 14.62 carats and emerald cut, it was owned by Sir Philip Oppenheimer and is the second most expensive piece of jewelry ever sold in the world.
+This diamond ring was auctioned at Christie's in 2016. for a whopping $57.5 million.
+Weighing 14.62 carats and emerald cut, it belonged to Sir Philip Oppenheimer and is the second most expensive piece of jewelry ever sold in the world.

 The gem was named after its former owner, Sir Philip Oppenheimer, a racehorse owner whose family controlled the De Beers Group.
-And was the latest in a long line of recognized blue gemstones to appear at Christie's auction.
-These include a blue stone ring owned by Marie Antoinette in 1983; Brilliant Tereshchenko in 1984; Begum Blue in 1995 and Diamond Wittelsbach in 2008.
+And was the latest in a long line of established blue gemstones to appear at Christie's.
+Among them are a blue stone ring worn by Marie Antoinette in 1983; Diamond Tereshchenko in 1984; Begum Blue in 1995 and Diamond Wittelsbach in 2008.

 3. Pink star

 The jewel was sold at Sotheby's in April 2017 for $71.2 million.
-It was bought by Hong Kong-based holding company Chow Tai Fook Enterprises just five minutes into operation.
+It was bought by Hong Kong holding company Chow Tai Fook Enterprises just five minutes after it began operations.
 This diamond was discovered by De Beers in 1999 at a mine in Botswana.
 It was originally a huge rough stone weighing 132.5 carats.
-And it took two years to process, cut, polish and get the current oval-cut diamond.
-This is the largest Fancy Vivid diamond with no flaws.
+And it took two years to process, cut, polish it and get the current oval-cut diamond.
+This is the largest Fancy Vivid diamond without any defects.

-The pink star is rated Type IIa, which is unusual for any pink gemstone, and even more so for a stone of this size and hue.
-It started with a 132.5 carat ore mined by De Beers in 1999; Aand was carved and cleaned for two years.
-The Pink Star is more than twice the size of the Pink Graff, which at 24.78 carats was already the largest pink gem ever sold in a $46.2 million sale at Sotheby's Geneva in 2010.
+Pink Star is graded as Type IIa, which is unusual for any pink gemstone, much less one of this size and shade.
+It began with a 132.5 carat ore mined by De Beers in 1999; The aand was cut and cleaned over a period of two years.
+The Pink Star is more than twice the size of the Pink Graff, which, at 24.78 carats, was already the largest pink gemstone to sell for $46.2 million at Sotheby's Geneva in 2010.

-This the brooch is worth $100 million.
+This brooch worth 100 million dollars.
 Unveiled in 2013 at the Tefaf exhibition in the Netherlands, it depicts a peacock.
-Signed by Graff Diamond, it weighs 120.81 carats, measures 10 centimeters and consists of 1,305 gems including; Yellow, pink, orange and green diamonds.
-The central pear-shaped diamond is a dark blue Fancy type and weighs 20.02 carats.
+Signed Graff Diamond, it weighs 120.81 carats, measures 10 centimeters and contains 1,305 gemstones including; Yellow, pink, orange and green diamonds.
+The pear-shaped center diamond is a deep blue Fancy diamond and weighs 20.02 carats.

-The star of the piece is the 20.02-carat Fancy Deep Blue pear-shaped gemstone.
-From this sky blue gem radiate a variety of white, pink, yellow, orange and amazing green gems that dazzle the eye.
-If you need to go for an even more serene view.
-The blue gem seat piece can be isolated and worn separately.
+The star of the piece is the 20.02-carat pear-shaped Fancy Deep Blue gemstone.
+From this sky blue gemstone radiate a variety of white, pink, yellow, orange and amazing green gemstones that amaze the eye.
+If you need to go for an even more serene look.
+A piece of blue gemstone place can be isolated and worn separately.

 1. Diamond of Hope

-It costs 200-250 million dollars and is one of the most famous jewels in the world, but also the most expensive.
-It has a weight of 45.42 carats (9.1 grams), dark grey-blue "Fancy" color and antique cut.
-Since its discovery in Golconda, India in 1666, it has had numerous owners.
+It is worth 200-250 million dollars and is one of the most famous jewelry in the world, but also the most expensive.
+It weighs 45.42 carats (9.1 grams), is a dark gray-blue Fancy color, and has an antique cut.
+Since its discovery at Golconda in India in 1666, it has had many owners.
 It was first bought by King Louis XIV, who renamed it "French Blue".
 The diamond remained the property of the French royal family until 1792, the year of the revolution, when it was stolen during a robbery.
 The stone reappeared in 1839 in Henry Philip Hope's catalogue.
-With the reputation of a cursed diamond that has passed through the hands of different families; It was bought by jeweler Harry Winston, who donated it to the Smithsonian in 1949.
-Where it is still open and delights with its magnificence.
+With a reputation as a cursed diamond that has passed through the hands of various families; It was purchased by jeweler Harry Winston, who donated it to the Smithsonian Institution in 1949.
+Where it is still open and delights with its splendor.

-the stone started from the Kollur mine, Telangana in India.
+stone started from Kollur mine, Telangana in India.
 The stone is one of the world's most popular Golconda Diamonds.
-The earliest records show that the stone was purchased in 1666 by the French diamond merchant Jean-Baptiste Tavernier under the name Tavernier Blue.
-The Tavernier Blue was cut and the result was the French Blue (Le bleu de France), which Tavernier offered to King Louis XIV in 1668.
-Taken in 1791, it was recut and the largest segment was named "Waiting" when it appeared on a list of a range of diamonds owned by a London banker family named Hope in 1839.
+The earliest records show that the stone was purchased in 1666 by French diamond merchant Jean-Baptiste Tavernier under the name Tavernier Blue.
+The Tavernier Blue was cut to create the French Blue (Le bleu de France), which Tavernier offered to King Louis XIV in 1668.
+Filmed in 1791, it was recut and the largest segment was named "Waiting" when it appeared in a list of an assortment of diamonds owned by a London banking family named Hope in 1839.